-The attempt to establish a distinction between the Sun as a vital node of the individual and the planes of horizon and meridian, which configure the incarnation cross from the terrestrial perspective, is not easy.
-These are two different reference systems that, nonetheless, both form human individuality.
-The axes of the horoscope chart depict the architecture of the field of consciousness, that is, the form through which consciousness expresses itself.
-The point of intersection of the axes is the Primum Mobile (first moved), the immaterial dot, which is the potential for individual manifestation that unfolds through the axes.
-All this would be an empty box without the solar presence, from whose ‘light’ (where the eye is its somatic expression) emanates the energy that is life and vision, the self.
-The ego represents its individualising phase in the earthly incarnation.
+Attempting to distinguish between the Sun as a vital node of the individual and the planes of the horizon and meridian, which form the incarnation cross from the terrestrial point of view, is not easy.
+However, these are two different reference systems comprising human individuality.
+The axes of the horoscope chart represent the architecture of the field of consciousness, that is, the form through which consciousness expresses itself.
+The intersection point of the axes is the Primum Mobile (first moved), an immaterial point, the potential for individual manifestation that unfolds through the axes.
+All this would be nothing without the solar presence, from whose light (where the eye is its somatic expression) emanates the energy of life and vision, the self.
+The ego represents its individualising stage in the earthly incarnation.

-The presence of the Sun in the sign quantitatively characterises the solar energy gradient defined by the inclination of the Earth’s rotation axis on the orbital plane – the seasonal alternation.
+The presence of the Sun in the sign quantitatively characterises the gradient of solar energy defined by the inclination of the Earth’s rotation axis on the orbital plane – the seasonal alternation.
 It brings about the consequent greater or lesser influx of energy and light in the different periods of the year.
-It is especially true for the latitudes of the temperate belt, where we have the widest variety and regularity of climatic conditions.
-On the contrary, the equator and poles represent extremes, where the solar principle’s symbolic expression touches the maximum strength and weakness.
-All of this will affect the individual, their social and spiritual expressions, which will gradually hide with the proximity to the poles, and then reach greater expressiveness in the tropical areas.
+This fact is evident for the latitudes of the temperate belt, where we have the widest variety and regularity of climatic conditions.
+On the contrary, the equator and poles represent the extremes, where the symbolic expression of the solar principle touches the greatest strength and weakness.
+This will affect the individuals’ social manifestations, which will be limited with proximity to the poles and then achieve greater expressiveness in tropical areas.